-- A. Fencing And Screening: Any non-residential form or function except agriculture and farming that abuts property zoned Z2 or Z3 shall provide screening along that boundary.
-Screening shall also be provided where a non-residential form or function is across the street from a Z2 or Z3 District.
+- A. Fencing And Screening: Any property containing a non-residential form or function except agriculture and farming that abuts property zoned Z2, Z3, Z7-5 or residential forms and functions in the Z7-6 District shall provide screening along that boundary.
+Screening shall also be provided where a non-residential form or function is across the street from a Z2, Z3, or Z7-5 District.
 All fencing and screening specifically required by this title shall consist of either a fence or a green belt planting strip as provided for below: - A green belt planting strip shall consist of coniferous trees and/or deciduous trees and plants and shall be of sufficient width and density to provide an effective visual screen.
 This planting strip shall be designed to provide visual screening to a minimum height of six feet (6').
 Earth mounding or berms may be used to achieve up to three feet (3') of the required screen. - A required screening fence shall be constructed of masonry, brick, wood, metal or rigid polymer such as vinyl.
 The fence shall provide a solid screening effect at least six feet (6') in height.
 The design and materials used in constructing a required screening fence shall be subject to the approval of the Administrative Officer. - 3.
-Self-storage and outdoor storage areas in the Z4 and Z6 districts shall meet the fencing and screening requirements of subsection 12-16-5K of this chapter.
+Self-storage and outdoor storage areas in the Z4, Z6, and Z7 districts shall meet the fencing and screening requirements of subsection 12-16-5K of this chapter.